Travis Scott: 2023-present: Utopia, film, tour, and re-release activity

 On August 18, 2024, in celebration of the 10th anniversary of Days Before Rodeo, Scott announced that a remastered version of the mixtape would be released on August 23.
 This marked the first time that the complete mixtape was available on streaming platforms.
-The mixtape would debut at number two on the Billboard 200, with 361,000 album-equivalent units (331,000 in pure album sales)—debuting below Sabrina Carpenter's album Short n' Sweet which debuted atop the chart with 1,000 more units (362,000).
+The mixtape would debut at number two on the Billboard 200, with 361,000 album-equivalent units sold in its first week (331,000 in pure album sales)—debuting below Sabrina Carpenter's album Short n' Sweet which debuted atop the chart with 1,000 more units (362,000).
+Tracks from the mixtape like “Drugs You Should Try It” and “Mamacita” also charted on the Billboard Hot 100.
 The mixtape would drop to number 30 in its second week, and then dropped to number 106 in its third week.
 Days Before Rodeo would jump 105 positions to the number-one spot in its fourth week, earning 156,000 album-equivalent units—this became the ninth-largest jump to number one on the Billboard 200.
+In October 2024, Scott was featured in Rolling Stone again after winning the I Am Hip Hop Award at the 2024 BET Hip Hop Awards.